Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 - Corn - Kernels of corn add a slight sweetness and visual appeal to the taco filling.
 I prefer to use fresh corn or frozen that has been thawed.

 - Shredded Cheese - Use your favorite cheese.
-Cheddar, Monterey jack, mozzarella, and Mexican 4 cheese blends are all good choices.
+Cheddar, Monterey Jack, mozzarella, and Mexican 4 cheese blends are all good choices.

 Substitutions & Variations